deutsche-nationalbibliothek/casimir-workshop/README.md

 Workshop **Evaluating Automated Subject Indexing Methods** hosted at the Fantastic Futures-Conference 2025 on Dec 3rd at the British National Library in London.

+## Update:

+  * 2025-11-15: added install intructions for R and RStudio

 # Requirements

 ## Installing R and RStudio

-To work with this tutorial you will need a working R environment and an IDE to run the provided quarto Notebooks in.
+To work with this tutorial you will need a working R environment and an IDE to run the provided quarto notebooks in.
 Here are three options to establish a working environment:

 ### Option 1: Install R and RStudio from the official sources